cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - `Scan` the entire table and then filter out data (inefficient)
 	- returns up to 1MB data (use pagination to keep on reading)
 	- consumes a lot of RCU
-	- limit im pact using `Limit` or reduce the size of the result and pause
+	- limit impact using `Limit` or reduce the size of the result and pause
 	- for faster performance use `Parallel Scan`
 		- multiple workers can scan multiple data segments at the same time
 		- increases throughput and RCU consumed